starchturrets/windows-shenanigans/WDAC/readme.md

 These are just my notes after overhauling the WDAC Policy I currently use.
 Very much a WIP and might well have mistakes in it.

+My scenario is similar to that outlined in https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/create-wdac-policy-for-fully-managed-devices

 Base template selected: Default Windows Mode, which trusts:
 - Windows OS Components
 - Microsoft Store Applications